 Students who have concerns or complaints about University-provided disability accommodations, denials, or the accommodation process, or who have complaints regarding compliance with approved accommodations by University employees, are directed to this complaint procedure.
 While students are strongly encouraged to follow the steps in this procedure, a student need not go through each step herein before making a complaint with the U.S. Department of Education.

-Note about Discrimination Complaints: If a student feels that he/she has been subject to discrimination based upon a disability, as described in Section 504 of the Rehabilitation Act of 1973 or The Americans with Disabilities Act of 1990, the student should report the matter to the University’s Equal Opportunity Officer (tel.
-202-319-4177) per the University’s Non-Discrimination, Anti-Harassment and Title IX Compliance Policy.
+Note about Discrimination Complaints: If a student feels that he/she has been subject to discrimination based upon a disability, as described in Section 504 of the Rehabilitation Act of 1973 or The Americans with Disabilities Act of 1990, the student should report the matter to the University’s Equal Opportunity Officer per the University’s Anti-Discrimination and Anti-Harassment Policy.
 Reports of discrimination are addressed by the Equal Opportunity Office rather than by DSS.
 However, a student may file a grievance with the DSS office and a discrimination complaint concurrently to address separate but related issues.

 II.
 Complaint Procedure